dotmake-build/command-line/docs/README.md

 If a command represents a group and not an action, you may want to show help.
 If `Run` or `RunAsync` method is missing in a command class, then by default it will show help.
 You can also manually trigger help in `Run` or `RunAsync` method of a command class via calling `CliContext.ShowHelp`.
-For testing a command, other methods `CliContext.ShowValues` and `CliContext.IsEmptyCommand` are also useful.
+For testing a command, these methods are also useful:
+- `CliContext.IsEmptyCommand` gets value indicating whether current command is specified without any arguments or options.
+  Note that arguments and options should be optional, if they are required (no default values), then handler will not run and missing error message will be shown.
-`ShowValues` shows parsed values for current command and its arguments and options.
+- `CliContext.ShowValues` shows parsed values for current command and its arguments and options.
+- `CliContext.ShowHierarchy` shows hierarchy for all commands, it will start from the root command and show a tree.

 See below example; root command does not have a handler method so it will always show help and sub-command will show help if command is specified without any arguments or option,